dizzcode/mars-photos-android-test-app/README.md

 -- Helps with the reusability of code.
 Code is not dependent on a specific object, which allows for greater flexibility.
 -- Makes refactoring easier.
 Code is loosely coupled, so refactoring one section of code does not impact another section of code.
 -- Helps with testing.
 Test objects can be passed in during testing.

+- Fake data and dependencies for tests
+- Test coroutines

 ##
 ### View